Creighton vs. UConn Women's Basketball Predictions & Picks - January 3

 Creighton Performance Insights

-- The Bluejays have a +160 scoring differential, topping opponents by 13.3 points per game.
-They're putting up 75 points per game to rank 71st in college basketball and are giving up 61.7 per contest to rank 129th in college basketball.
+- The Bluejays outscore opponents by 13.3 points per game (scoring 75 points per game to rank 71st in college basketball while allowing 61.7 per contest to rank 129th in college basketball) and have a +160 scoring differential overall.

-- The Bluejays are scoring 74.8 points per game at home.
-In road games, they are performing better offensively, averaging 77.8 points per contest.
+- The Bluejays are scoring 74.8 points per game this season at home, which is three fewer points than they're averaging in road games (77.8).

-- Creighton gives up 56.8 points per game when playing at home this season, compared to 72.3 away from home.
+- Creighton surrenders 56.8 points per game when playing at home this year, compared to 72.3 in road games.

+- The Huskies outscore opponents by 20.3 points per game (posting 82.8 points per game, 17th in college basketball, and giving up 62.5 per contest, 146th in college basketball) and have a +265 scoring differential.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.